 Forecasting helps predict future stock levels by analyzing the past sales of each item from inventory.
 On the first look, the idea is very easy: to supply the number of goods that will satisfy the demand.
 However, it is difficult and even impossible to define the accurate number of items needed in the future.

 Using an inventory software system to forecast customer demand can help to increase the ability to estimate future sales and, as a result, can help to reduce stock shortages or overstocks.

 How to make an informed prediction?

-1. Lead time – the time between order placement and delivery ordered goods from a vendor.
+1. Lead time – the time between order placement and delivery of ordered goods from a vendor.